abba23/beets-popularity/README.md

 | -n | \-\-nowrite | print the popularity values without storing them |

 ## Import
-All imported files will automatically have a popularity attribute and value assigned to them, if they are on Spotify and the plugin is enabled.
+All imported songs will automatically have a popularity attribute and value assigned to them if the plugin is enabled.

 ## Query
 As the popularity of a song is a value between 0 and 100, you could filter your library like this in order to list all tracks that have a popularity of at least 20: